Therapy for Trauma

 As trauma responses soften, many people notice:

-Greater emotional range
+Greater emotional range and flexibility

 Improved ability to rest and relax

-More stable relationships
+More stable and satisfying relationships

 Healing does not mean forgetting.
 It means living with more presence and less fear.